adefossez/julius/README.md

 ## Benchmarks

-You can find speed tests (and comparisons to reference implementations) on the [benchmark documentation][bench].
+You can find speed tests (and comparisons to reference implementations) on the [benchmark][bench].
 The CPU benchmarks are run on a Mac Book Pro 2020, with a 2 GHz quadcore intel CPU.
 The GPUs benchmark are run on Google Colab Pro (e.g. V100 or P100 NVidia GPU).
 We also compare the validity of our implementations, as compared to reference ones like `resampy` or `torch.nn.Conv1d`.